Standing tall in the bustle of Eubric's centre, is the majestic stone construction of learning renowned and respected by all; the Embassy.

 History: Humans are the most populous race in Olegaia, comprising a little less than half of the planet's population.
 They rule nearly all the realms around the Crystalline Sea.
 The minority races often see them as oppressors and conquerors, for the curiosity and ambition of the humankind knows no boundaries.
 Because the race is so widely spread, it has attained a multitude of diverse cultures: for example, humans in Dastan live a very different life from the humans in Carthago, even though there is only a narrow sea in between the nations.
 Humans live approximately 60 years, although some individuals are known to have lived for over 100 years.

 History: Most elves live in very secluded communities in far-off locations, which has prevented their numbers from growing despite their nearly infinite life expectancy.
-This has also resulted in diverse elven cultures that shun each other, such as the woodland elves, the dark elves and the nomad elves.
+This has also resulted in diverse elven cultures that shun each other.
+The three most influential cultures are usually referred to as the "Star Elves" of Spesialia, the "Moon Elves" of Mercution and the "Sun Elves" of the Eversummer Islands.
+Other distinct cultures include the woodland elves and the nomad elves.
 However, in recent times many elves have felt drawn to the growing cities, so the race is finally starting to mingle with the rest of the world.

 Appearance: Short and stout, the dwarves are physically accustomed to their lives under the ground.
 Both males and females have long, bushy beards, making them nigh indistinguishable from one another, although some surface-dwelling individuals have chosen to shave theirs to better fit the surrounding culture.
 There are clans living much deeper than common dwarves with soot-black skins and a weakness to sunlight.